Cleaning Guides

 5. Leave for a few hours or overnight.

-It’s important for the vinegar to be diluted, otherwise, it may tarnish your brass taps.
-Another alternative is to make a paste of one part white vinegar and two parts baking soda.
+Another alternative is to make a paste of one part water and two parts baking soda.
 Rub the paste into build-up stains and rinse after 30 minutes.
+If you need extra power, you can spray with white vinegar before rinsing, so the acid can dissolve any remaining tough limescale build-ups.

-Find a cleaner today!
+Find a cleaner to assist you today!

 Add a valid postcode e.g. SE1 2TH